 Target relevant product offers at users who performed a specific behavior

 Some customers are big spenders, while others are saving types.
-By analyzing your app users’ previous behavior, you can attribute them to a particular segment and target them with offers that most certainly fit into their pattern.
+By analyzing your banking app users’ previous behavior, you can attribute them to a particular segment and target them with offers that most certainly fit into their pattern.

-Trigger to start messaging or Segment to target: depends on the nature of your offer and your campaign goal.
+Trigger to start messaging or Segment to target: depends on the nature of your offer and your marketing campaign goal.
 For example, if you’re a bank promoting a new credit card, you may aim at the customers exceeding their spending limit.

 And for those who stay on top of their finances, you will have a different offer, such as a savings account: